Joel-Schneider/spkg_update/README.md

 spkg_update
 ===========
-Update list of updates available for Slackware.
+Update list of updates available for Slackware Linux.

 Also updates sbopkg queue files.
 This script will check for slackpkg and sbopkg updates daily.

 (C) 2016-2020 Joel Schneider.

 License